-Transfer dough to pie plate:
+Transfer the dough to the pie plate:

 Carefully transfer the dough into a 9-inch pie dish.
 To do this while minimizing the risk of tearing the dough, use the rolling pin to roll up the dough, then unroll it into the pie dish.
 Gently press in the dough to line the lightly greased pie dish.

-Crimp edges of pie dough then freeze:
+Crimp the edges of the pie dough, then freeze:

 Roll and fold the overhang of dough to build up the edges, trimming any excess dough as you work around the pie dish.
 Use your fingers or a fork to crimp the edges of the pie dough.
 Transfer the crust to the freezer, unwrapped to chill until the oven is preheated.

-Prepare crust for pre-bake:
+Prepare the crust for pre-baking: